metagenopolis/CroCoDeEL/README.md

 pip install crocodeel
 ```

+Docker and Singularity containers are also available on [BioContainers](https://biocontainers.pro/tools/crocodeel)

+## Installation test

-Finally, you can test that CroCoDeEL is correctly installed with the following command:
+You can test that CroCoDeEL is correctly installed with the following command:
 ```
 crocodeel test_install
 ```